rybodiddly/Archaeology-Application-Work-Experience-Uploader/README.md

 __Notes:__
 - currently this script is intented for new R license applications.
 It has not been tested with any other license or license renewal types.
+- Support for additional license types will be added in the future.